-By day, I’m a network engineer for IndeedIT in Carmel, IN (I work from my home office in Kansas).
-I also consult on the side as Free Range LLC, in the areas of streaming media, wireless networking, and information technology strategy for houses of worship, business, and agriculture.
+By day, I’m a network engineer (I work from my home office in the middle of Kansas on the western side of the Flint Hills).
+I consult as Free Range LLC, specializing in the areas of enterprise wireless networking, cloud services, streaming media, and information technology strategy for houses of worship, education, business, and agriculture.

-By night, I am Husband and Dad, with an unhealthy appreciation for board and card games.
+By night, I am Husband and Dad, with an unhealthy appreciation for board and card games and tinkering with electronics.

 In the past, I’ve been a professional geek for industry titans such as IBM, Sun, GE, MCI, and industry nobodies whose names have been long forgotten.
 I’ve also been a broadcast techie, done a stint in the US Air Force, as well as spending a summer being an infantryman disguised as a tourist attraction in Ottawa with the Canadian Grenadier Guards.